Uncertainty relations and fluctuation theorems for Bayes nets

-The expectation of the local EP generated by each solitary process must be non-negative.
-(This is not true for the analogous expected EP considered in~\cite{ito2013information}; see \cref{app:diff_semi_fixed_solitary} in the Supplemental Material at [URL will be inserted by publisher].)
-So \cref{eq:11aaa} means that $-\left\langle \sum_{v\in V} \Delta I^v(\vx) \right \rangle$ is a lower bound on the expected global EP.
-In addition, the sum in \cref{eq:11aaa} is independent of the topological order of the nodes in the BN, so long as each conditional distribution $\pi_v$ is fixed as we vary that order.
+Note though that for any specific trajectory $\vx$ and any $v$, ${\sigma}_{[v]}(\vx^v)$ and/or $-\Delta I^v(\vx)$ may be negative.
+In addition, the sum in \cref{eq:11aaa} is independent of the topological order of the nodes in the BN, so long as each distribution $\pi_v$ is fixed as we vary that order.
 (See \cref{app:topological_order_irrel} in the Supplemental Material at [URL will be inserted by publisher].)
 So $-\left\langle \sum_{v\in V} \Delta I^v(\vx) \right \rangle$ is the same lower bound on the EP no matter what topological order we use.

+\textit{FTs for BNs.--- } As usual, while the FTs below hold in general, to ascribe thermodynamic meaning to them one needs to assume local detailed balance~\cite{esposito2010threedetailed}.
+For simplicity I only present IFTs; DFTs follow in the usual way.
+(See \cref{app:fluct_theorems} in the Supplemental Material at [URL will be inserted by publisher] for proofs, along with some intermediate results.)